EVPN Is More than VPLS on Steroids

 Want to know how to automate VPN service provisioning?
 I published a simple case study on GitHub.
 You might also want to explore the solution Francois Herbet built while attending Building Network Automation Solutions online course.

-At no time did VPLS evolve from wire-focused service to endpoint-focused service like MPLS/VPN officially known as BGP/MPLS IP VPN.
+At no time did VPLS evolve from a wire-focused service to an endpoint-focused service like MPLS/VPN, officially known as BGP/MPLS IP VPN.

-EVPN is (almost) like MPLS/VPN but using MAC and IP addresses as well as IP prefixes as endpoint identifiers.
-It also solved a number of other problems including:
+EVPN is (almost) like MPLS/VPN but uses MAC and IP addresses and IP prefixes as endpoint identifiers.
+It also solved several other problems, including:

 Localization of dynamic MAC learning.
-MAC addresses are gathered by EVPN PE-routers and transported across the core network in BGP updates.
+EVPN PE-routers gather MAC addresses and transport them across the core network in BGP updates.
 VPLS relied exclusively on dynamic MAC learning.
-You could use this behavior to block unknown unicast flooding across EVPN backbone.
+You could use this behavior to block unknown unicast flooding across the EVPN backbone.

 Combining L2 and L3 forwarding information.
-EVPN endpoint information can include MAC and IP addresses, enabling proxy ARP functionality on EVPN PE-routers thus further reducing the flooding across EVPN backbone.
+EVPN endpoint information can include MAC and IP addresses, enabling proxy ARP functionality on EVPN PE-routers and thus further reducing the flooding across the EVPN backbone.

 Support for host IP addresses and external prefixes.
 EVPN can transport IP addresses of attached endpoints or external IP prefixes within the same address family, resulting in an (almost) universal L2+L3 control plane.